InTheBottle/BottleRim/README.md

 ## Modifying the list
 There are a couple of mods you should check out in the MCM to customize your play style as you prefer.

-- Bathing in Skyrim

-   The list includes it but the mod needs to be enabled in the MCM if you choose to use it.
-Adds dirt overtime to the character and allows bathing etc.

 - Helmet Toggle 2

    Helmet Toggle 2 is awesome, and you can set the hotkey and conditions in the MCM to whatever you'd like.